In loving memory of our dear friend and coworker…

 Although the difficulties of dealing with Hurricane Sandy have taught us many lessons, there’s perhaps no more important lesson than this: What makes a company strong is not its walls and windows (or its computers and roofs); it’s the people.

 And today, we’re celebrating one of our favorite people: Writer’s Relief veteran Frank T. is turning 90 years old (see interview below).
-Instead of retiring to Florida and playing shuffleboard, Frank’s here with us: lifting boxes after the storm, rescuing stray cats (and deer), making wisecracks, dancing through the office when a good tune comes on, negotiating with the salespeople, flirting with the ladies, swapping recipes for vegetable dishes (spinach! broccoli!), and keeping everybody in line.
+Instead of retiring to Florida and playing shuffleboard, Frank’s here with us: lifting boxes after the storm, rescuing stray cats (and deer), making wisecracks, dancing through the office when a good tune comes on, negotiating with the salespeople, swapping recipes for vegetable dishes (spinach! broccoli!), and keeping everybody in line.

 We’ll post a few teasers from our favorite Frank stories here, and the complete Frank stories will be included below!

 I have fond memories of dancing with Frank at my wedding.
 Luckily my photographer captured the moment!